-On the way back from some riding in the Pyrenees I persuade my lift that a day’s paddling in southern France’s famous Tarn Gorge would be a good use of our time.
+On the way back from some riding in the Pyrenees I persuaded my lift that a day’s paddling in southern France’s famous Tarn Gorge would be a good use of our time.
 The 20-odd kms between La Malene and Le Rozier via Les Vignes (see map) is about as good a day in the gorge as you’ll get.
 We last did the full 75km from Florac to Le Cresse in 2007 with a Solar and the Sunny and had a great time.
+Since then i did it in my Alpacka again.

-The £350 T2 could actually be a good lightweight alternative to the 60cm longer 410C which costs £200 more (in the UK), as it still has a useful length for a solo touring paddler.
+The £350 T2 could actually be a good lightweight alternative to the 60cm longer 410C (later the Solar 2) which at the time costs £200 more (in the UK), as it still has a useful length for a solo touring paddler.
 Problem is, using just the back seat tips the weight back and the bow up unless there’s a hefty counterbalancing load on the front.
 The boat paddles OK like this and probably turns quicker, but yawed more than my packraft so seemed slower and just looked wrong.
-For a while Robin knelt canoe-style which looked more balanced but isn’t a really a sustainable way of paddling without a bench.
+For a while Robin knelt canoe-style which looked more balanced but isn’t a really a sustainable way of paddling without a bench. the post 2018 models have a third pair of D-rings in the middle to position a solo seat in the right place.

 We set off, me assuming my Alpacka would be a lot slower, but Robin likes to bimble along, waving his bow around.
 The Tarn was shallow and so his skeg took quite a beating, made worse by the rearward weight bias.
 They’re pretty much unbreakable but I’d have removed it even if the tracking may have suffered.